 Sticks for Soldiers Thanksgiving Lacrosse Classic

-The 9th Annual Sticks for Soldiers Classic will be held on Saturday November 29th 2014 at Fairfield Ludlowe High School in Fairfield, Conn.
-Help us raise support and awarness for our wounded servicemen and women.
-Last year's effort raised over $100,000 during the Fall tournament and fundraising.
+The 9th Annual Sticks for Soldiers Classic was held on Saturday November 29th 2014 at Fairfield Ludlowe High School in Fairfield, Conn.
+The 2014 Tournament and events raised over $125,000 during the Fall tournament and fundraising, and has raised over $455,000 in nine years.
+The 2015 Tournament is Saturday November 28, 2015.
+Help us raise financial support and awarness for our wounded servicemen and women for the 10th annual tournament.

 Sticks For Soldiers is a non-profit 501c3 charity lacrosse tournament held in Fairfield, Connecticut to raise money for wounded troops.
 The primary mission of this tournament is to provide support and give thanks to the service men and women who put their lives on the line and sacrificed for our country.

 A worthwhile secondary objective is create a mature awareness among high school athletes to the unseen sacrifices being made on their behalf by people just a few years older than themselves.
 Through their play and fund-raising participation, the athletes can demonstrate their tangible thanks and support.

 The tournament, held always on Thanksgiving Saturday, has raised over 455,000 in 9 years, and is an anticipated regional fall-ball competition.
 Varsity and sub-varsity teams from Tri- State area high schools will participate in a 7-on-7 tournament game format and each team will play at least 3 games.
 Team entry fees, T- shirt sales, silent auction, sponsors, raffles and private donations will be donated to this year's cause.
 The tournament usually will start at 9:00 am and conclude by approximately 3:30 pm with a mid-day ceremony to honor the beneficiaries.